JonnieSparkles/ar-io-tools/README.md

   - **All Names**: Fetch details for all available names.
 - Save results to a timestamped JSON file in the `output` directory.
 - Automatically creates the `output` folder if it doesn’t exist.
+- Tracks dependencies in `package.json` for easy setup and reproducibility.

 ---